Knowledge-Graphs-Book/examples/README.md

 # Knowledge graph paper examples

-This repository contains examples in concrete syntaxes for the Knowledge Graphs book by Hogan et al.
+This repository contains examples in concrete syntaxes for the Knowledge Graphs book by Hogan et al, which is [freely available online](https://kgbook.org/), with physical copies and ebooks available from [Morgan & Claypool](http://www.morganclaypoolpublishers.com/catalog_Orig/product_info.php?products_id=1683).

 If you find any material in the book or this repository useful, please consider citing it as: